Detailed Junior College Planning Timeline

 • Reach out for help as needed, take advantage of tutoring, and continue to build your relationship with your teachers.
 You will soon be asking these teacher for a letter of recommendation for your college applications.

 • STAY COMMITTED TO YOUR EXTRACURRICULARS & TRY NEW THINGS.
 Remain faithful to and continue to grow in your extracurriculars.
-Colleges want to see you can commit and balance school and other responsibilities.
+Colleges want to see you can commit to and balance school and other responsibilities.
 It is also never too late to try something new!

 Fall / Winter: